-- I. Locate Socket 478 on the system board. - 2.
+- I. Make sure the PC and all other peripheral devices connected to it has been powered down. - 2 Disconnect all power cords and cables. - 3.
+Locate Socket A on the system board. - 4.
 Unlock the socket by pushing the lever sideways, away from the socket, then lifting it up to a 90° angle.
 Make sure the socket is lifted to at least this angle otherwise the CPU will not fit in properly.

-3. Position the CPU above the socket then align the gold mark on the corner of the CPU (designated as pin I) with pin I of the socket.
+5. Position the CPU above the socket then align the gold mark on the corner of the CPU (designated as pin I) with pin I of the socket.